Niranjan-A-S/geotrail/README.md

 - **Kerala Map with District Markers**: Interactive map highlighting each district of Kerala with markers.
 - **USA State Map with Population Density**: Visual representation of population density across the states using polygon layers.
+- **Current Location**: Your current location on the map along with brief details about the place using external service.
 - **Lazy Loading**: Efficient loading of map components and data to enhance performance.

 ## Technologies Used